sophieregina/elephanthouse2.0/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-BE AWARE: The 3D model (the actual virtual museum) and the audio files are not stored in the git repo due to copyright.
-Therefore the script will not run without errors.
-But you can check out the virtual museum here: https://www.sic-elephanthouse.ch/elephanthouse2-0

 ### `npm run build`